Who was Felix Gonzalez-Torres?

 Many people believe some of his work is a reflection of his experience with AIDS.
 Felix Gonzalez-Torres was an openly gay artist who thought it was much stronger to consider the homosexual and straight audience as the same and that Cuban-born American is the same as being American.

 Untitled (Perfect Lovers) (1991) is one of his famous works.
 It consists of two clocks that start in synchronization.
 Slowly and expectedly, they fall out of time.
 This is caused by running out of batteries as well as the nature of the mechanism.

-Don’t be afraid of the clocks, they are our time, the time has been so generous to us … We conquered fate by meeting at a certain time in a certain space … we are synchronized, now forever.
+Don’t be afraid of the clocks, they are our time, the time has been so generous to us.
+We imprinted time with the sweet taste of victory.
+We conquered fate by meeting at a certain TIME in a certain space.
+We are a product of the time, therefore we give back credit where it is due: time.
+We are synchronized, now forever.
 I love you.

 – Felix Gonzalez.

 Untitled (Perfect Lovers) also exemplifies the artist’s desire to create artworks that hold multiple interpretations.
 While the initial reflection is evidently about his own homosexual relationship, the nonfigurative nature of the two clocks’ swap for bodies allows the piece to be read literally as a metaphor for love.

 The artist explained how he, more often than not, resisted the label of gay art during the era of extreme censorship and controversy over the NEA funding for Robert Mapplethorpe:

 Two clocks side by side are much more threatening to the powers that be than an image of two guys sucking each other’s [email protected] because they cannot use me as a rallying point in their battle to erase meaning.
 It is going to be very difficult for members of Congress to tell their constituents that money is being expended for the promotion of homosexual art when all they have to show are two plugs side by side or two mirrors side by side….